AI vendor evaluation - why support quality matters more than feature demos

 Everyone picks AI vendors the same way.
 Impressive demo.
 Feature comparison spreadsheet.
 Pricing negotiation.
 Sign contract.

 Six months later you’re stuck with response times measured in days, not hours.
 Your integration is a mess of workarounds.
 The vendor’s roadmap changed completely.
 And migration?
-Research shows a third of cloud migrations fail outright, while 75% of successful ones go dramatically over budget.
+42% of companies are now considering moving workloads back on-premises just to escape vendor dependencies.
+That tells you everything about how trapped organizations feel.

 Why vendor demos hide the real questions